Supporting Children’s Health And Welfare On International Children's Day

 Universal Children’s Day, which is frequently confused with International Children’s Day, takes place every year on November 20 since the United Nations General Assembly adopted the Declaration of the Rights of the Child in 1959.

-World Children’s Day (another name for Universal Children’s Day) has been adopted as UNICEF’s annual day of action for children, encouraging children to be at the forefront of change and action.
-By empowering young people in this way, UNICEF can be seen as one of many organizations equipping children with the ability and vision to foster positive change in the future, whether it’s through addressing child poverty, education, health care, or protection from violence and exploitation.
+World Children’s Day (another name for Universal Children’s Day) has been adopted as UNICEF’s (the United Nations Children Fund, as it’s now known) annual day of action for children, encouraging children to be at the forefront of change and action, and advocating for children’s rights established by the Declaration of the Rights of the Child and beyond.
+By empowering young people in this way, UNICEF can be seen as one of many organizations equipping children with the ability and vision to foster positive change in the future, whether it’s through addressing child poverty, education, health care, or safeguard from violence and exploitation.

 Promoting awareness of children’s mental health challenges